albatarnik/tinypng-directory/README.md

 php tinypng-directroy-shell.php images my_images/converted

 Note that: input_path and output_path are optional.
-The default value for the input path is the current path of the script file, and defualt path for the output images is '/converted'
+The default value for the input path is the current path of the script file, and default path for the output images is '/converted'